JdeRobot/FPGA-robotics/Projects/ComputerVision/README.md

     No filter grayscale -> Sobel horizontal filter -> Sobel Vertical filter -> No filter grayscale.

     When pressed more than a second -> test mode

+- ov7670_yuv_80x60_sobel_50mhz

+  Same as previous, but configures the PLL to have a clock of 50MHz instead of 100MHz to see if there is any improvement.
+It doesnt seem to be; however, the timming analysis suggest a clock frequency of 80MHz (or less)

    ![OV7670 camera and alhambra pin connection for YUV](ov7670_alhambra_interface_yuv.png)